sts10/sts10.github.io/_posts/2021-04-24-revisiting-compund-safety.markdown

 ### Speeding it up

 CSafe is faster than the original checker on lists of equal length, especially on longer lists.
-On my machine, CSafe takes about 73 seconds to get through the 1Password word list (18k words) (`time csafe agile.txt`).
+On my machine, CSafe takes about 73 seconds to get through the 1Password word list (18k words) (`time csafe agile.txt`) ([hyperfine](https://github.com/sharkdp/hyperfine) clocks the mean at 55 seconds).
 My old compound checker takes 35 minutes to process the same list.

 What's the magic sauce?
 Here, a big thanks to [Wesley Moore](https://github.com/wezm), who provided [two key pull requests](https://github.com/sts10/csafe/pulls?q=is%3Apr+is%3Aclosed+author%3Awezm) that boosted the speed of the program by some multiples.